 If you’re a budget traveler, avoid the summer (August especially) and the holiday months (April, December).
 The best prices are in January and February.

 If you love wine, September – October is the grape-harvesting season, and you can enjoy plenty of activities you won’t find during the other seasons.

 Portugal is an incredibly safe place to visit.
 It’s regularly voted among the safest countries in the world, so chances of having any problems during your 10 days in Portugal are close to nothing.

 This doesn’t mean you have to skip travel insurance, though.
 Risking to sound like your mother, anything can happen, and to travel unprepared is an unnecessary hazard.
 Travel insurance not only covers you if something happened but free your mind of worry, so even if nothing happens, you enjoy your vacation way more.
-For my travels, I use World Nomads.
-They have proven themselves to me over the years.
-The link above will give you a 5% discount, but If you have another insurance agency you trust, that’s ok too, just make sure you have one because you never know what may happen.
+I currently use HeyMondo for my travels because they have proven themselves to me more than once over the years.
+The link above will give you a 5% discount, but If you have another favorite provider, that’s ok.
+Just make sure you have one because you never know what may happen.

 How to get around Portugal?

 While you can always rent a car and explore on your own pace, I suggest using public transport.
 The train system is incredibly well developed in Portugal.
 Intercity trains are inexpensive and fast, while the metro trains around the city can also be used to go on some day-trips (like Lisbon – Sintra).